jstolarek/skye-dsh/doc/lineage.md

 declaration.)
 The transformation would be performed during translation from frontend language to CL language.

-The reason this does not work is that desugared expression does not type check.
-Going back to an earlier example, we would have to modify its type:
+Going back to an earlier example, we would have to modify the type of `q1` to also include `Lineage`:

 ```haskell
 q1 :: Q [Lineage Text Integer]